 Understand the Sources of Stem Cell Treatments and Don’t Fall for False Promises.

-Every day there seems to be a new ad to attend a seminar on cord blood or amniotic “stem cell” treatments that claims to cure a variety of orthopedic and other medical conditions.
+Every day there seems to be a new ad to attend a seminar on donor “stem cell” treatments that claim to cure a variety of orthopedic and other medical conditions.
 But when you investigate the research on the type of cells they are using, many of these claims are overwhelmingly and alarmingly false.
 Before you fall for these aggressive sales tactics, be sure to understand what this product is and what it is not.

 There are essentially two places to obtain stem cells for regenerative treatments: your own body and donor cells.
-Stem cells can be obtained from your own bone marrow, usually from the pelvic bone, or from a stem cell “product” made from donated amniotic fluid or cord blood from live births.
+Stem cells can be obtained from your own bone marrow, usually from the pelvic bone, or from your adipose tissue (fat cells).
+Stem cell “products” are made from donated amniotic fluid or cord blood from live births.

-Based on research from leaders in the field of regenerative medicine, including those who have pioneered the procedures, the amniotic and cord blood “stem cell” treatments that come from vials “off the shelf” do not appear to contain viable, living stem cells.
+Based on research from leaders in the field of regenerative medicine, including those who have pioneered the procedures, the amniotic and cord blood “stem cell” treatments that come from vials “off the shelf” may contain some growth factors, but they do not appear to contain viable, living stem cells.

-These treatments are comprised of highly-manipulated dead tissue that was harvested in a hospital delivery room, processed and transported to the treatment facility.
+These types of stem cell treatments are comprised of highly-manipulated dead tissue that was harvested in a hospital delivery room, processed and transported to the treatment facility.
 It is important to understand that cryopreserved (dehydrated) amniotic products do not contain live stem cells.